Fumnanya92/Darey.io_Projects/git_projects/greenwood_library_website/Readme.md

 about us.html,
 events.html,
 contact.html**
-4. Stage, commit, and push the changes directly to the main branch.
+2. Stage, commit with `git add .` `git commit -m "Add initial web pages" `, and push `git push origin main `the changes directly to the main branch.
 (This is a simulation of the team's existing code base for the website)

+### Morgan's work